5 Statistical Inference and Hypothesis Testing

 mean difference

-Paired \(t\)-tests are widely used when the same units are measured under two conditions.
-Common applications include before–after experiments, repeated measurements on the same subjects, and evaluations of interventions or policy changes.
+Paired \(t\)-tests are widely used when the same units are measured under two conditions, such as before-and-after studies, repeated measurements on the same subjects, or evaluations of interventions.
+The key requirement is that each observation in one condition has a natural counterpart in the other condition.

 Do male and female customers churn at different rates?
-If so, could gender-based differences in behavior or service interaction help explain customer attrition?
-When the outcome of interest is binary (such as churn versus no churn) and we want to compare proportions across two independent groups, the two-sample Z-test provides an appropriate statistical framework.
+When the outcome of interest is binary, such as churn versus no churn, and we want to compare proportions across two independent groups, the two-sample Z-test provides an appropriate statistical framework.

-Whereas the two-sample t-test compares means of numerical variables, the Z-test evaluates whether the difference between two population proportions is statistically significant or could plausibly be attributed to sampling variability.
-This makes it especially useful when analysing binary categorical outcomes.
+Whereas the two-sample t-test compares means of numerical variables, the two-sample Z-test evaluates whether two population proportions are equal.
+This makes it useful for comparing binary outcomes across groups, such as churn status across demographic categories or default status across customer segments.

-In Chapter 4, Section 4.4, we examined churn patterns across demographic groups, including gender.
-Bar plots suggested that churn rates may differ between male and female customers.
-The two-sample Z-test allows us to formally evaluate whether these observed differences are statistically meaningful.
+In Section 4.4, we examined churn patterns across demographic groups, including gender, using bar plots and proportional comparisons.
+Those exploratory displays suggested that churn rates may differ between male and female customers.
+We now use a two-sample Z-test to assess whether the observed difference in proportions is larger than we would expect from sampling variability alone.

 table_gender

-Next, we apply the prop.test() function to compare the two proportions:
+We then apply prop.test() to compare the two proportions:

 z_test_gender